-Students who have been admitted to the Honours (research track) programme attend the courses offered by the Maastricht Graduate School of Law, as listed on the faculty website, and may extend the scope of their master's thesis in consultation with their supervisor by 12 credits, which in that case will exceed the regular study load of 60 or 120 credits.
+Students who have been admitted to the Honours (research track) programme attend the courses offered by the Maastricht Graduate School of Law, as listed on the faculty website.

 Students participating in the Master's Honours Research Track need to submit their thesis by 31 August in the academic year they are doing their master's programme (this is the following year for students doing the ILs programme).
 Students who do not meet this deadline will not receive the Honours certificate.